 The Social Studies 8 curriculum continues the story of the American people.
-It begins with an in-depth study of the Civil War and its impact on our American History.
+It begins with a short review of the Civil War and its impact.
 The course will then examine the Reconstruction Era and move into the industrialization and growth of the United States during the Gilded Age.
-Moving forward, we will investigate the emerging role of the United States as a world power and its involvement in the Age of Imperialism.
-We will study America's role in World War I and World War II, along with the Roaring Twenties and the Great Depression.
+Moving forward, the course will investigate the emerging role of the United States as a world power and its involvement in the Age of Imperialism.
+The course will study America's role in World War I and World War II, along with the Roaring Twenties and the Great Depression.
 The course culminates with America's post-World War II responsibilities in the "Cold War" and moves through the decades of the '60's, '70's etc., through the 2000's.
-We will discover the changing nature of the American people in the Twenty-First Century and citizenship in today's world.
+Students will discover the changing nature of the American people in the Twenty-First Century and citizenship in today's world.